moxystudio/rfcs-oss/rfcs/0003-split-eslint-config.md

 # Drawbacks

-- Users have to install more than one eslint config related package
+- Users have to install more than one eslint config related package.
-- We need to become familiar with Lerna
+- We need to become familiar with Lerna.

 ℹ️ Getting familiar with Lerna might actually be a good thing as it will be useful for future projects.